pforret/leqm-nrt/docs/index.md

 it is possible to directly plot the logged data
 ```

+## goqm - golang version of leqm-nrt

+Converted to golang by Peter Forret & Codex CLI

 Original code by Luca Trisciani - 2011-2013, 2017-2020
 Forked by Peter Forret - 2024-2025